JonahBraun/wago/readme.md

 # Troubleshooting

 ### ☠  Error… too many open files
-Use -dir to specify a subdirectory or set -recursive=false.
-Another option is to expand the regex of -ignore which will prevent directories from being watched.
+Use `-dir` to specify a subdirectory or set `-recursive=false`.
+Another option is to expand the regex of `-ignore` which will prevent directories from being watched.

 You can also raise the open file limit for your system.
 Try `ulimit -n` to see the current limit and raise it with `ulimit -n 2000`.

 ### Orphaned sub processes or resources are being left open
-Short answer: Try increasing -exitwait to something longer than the default of 50ms.
+Short answer: Try increasing `-exitwait` to something longer than the default of 50ms.

-Explanation: WaGo runs commands in a new process group, sends SIGTERM, waits -exitwait, then sends SIGKILL if the process group is still running.
+Explanation: WaGo runs commands in a new process group, sends SIGTERM, waits `-exitwait`, then sends SIGKILL if the process group is still running.
 Some commands (eg: Elixir) will spin up their own subprocesses in a new process group which will not receive WaGo's signals.
 Your command should be cleaning up for exit when it receives SIGTERM, so check that it is doing so.
 50ms should be long enough in most circumstances.
 If you continue to have problems with a popular tool or library, please open an issue.